 Disasters are becoming more commonplace and complex, and the challenges for rescue and humanitarian organizations increase.
 International reinsurer Munich RE has projected that worldwide losses due to 2017’s string of natural disasters will reach $330 billion, with only $135 billion of those costs insured.
 Hurricanes Harvey, Irma and Maria alone, which left behind $215 billion in damages, made 2017 the costliest hurricane season on record.

-This year’s global losses were almost twice the 10-year, inflation-adjusted average of $170 billion, and insured losses were nearly three times the annual average of $49 billion.
+2019 Year’s global losses were almost twice the 10-year, inflation-adjusted average of $170 billion, and insured losses were nearly three times the annual average of $49 billion.
 U.S. disasters made up 50% of all losses versus its usual 32% share.
 The devastating wildfire season in California drove insured losses to around $8 billion.
-And at least five severe thunderstorms across the country, accompanied by tornadoes and hail, caused insured losses of more than $1 billion each
+And at least five severe thunderstorms across the country, accompanied by tornadoes and hail, caused insured losses of more than $1 billion each.

 In Asia, heavy monsoon rains that lasted about four weeks longer than usual killed 2,700 people and caused $3.5 billion in total losses.
 The Terai lowlands in Nepal, home to almost half the Nepalese population, were most severely hit.
 In Europe, unusually low temperatures in April caused billions of dollars in damage to farmers, shrinking some harvests by 50 percent.
 The damage was especially costly because crops had already grown robustly in an otherwise warm spring.